 - BALANCED LITERACY, with its emphasis on authentic reading and writing of text, supports the capacity for effective oral and written communication. - PROJECT-BASED LEARNING develops the capacity to collaborate across networks and lead by influence.
-Students work in groups with and without identified leaders.
-In whole class projects, they work within and across small groups.
-Within those groups are other students whose backgrounds are substantially different from their own. - RICH REPERTOIRE OF INSTRUCTIONAL STRATEGIES that CWC 3 teachers employ and that require very different responses from students.
-These demands prod them to develop agility and adaptability.
+Students will work in groups with and without identified leaders.
+In whole class projects, they will work within and across small groups.
+Within those groups will be other students whose backgrounds are substantially different from their own. - RICH REPERTOIRE OF INSTRUCTIONAL STRATEGIES that CWC 4 teachers will employ and that require very different responses from students.
+These demands will prod them to develop agility and adaptability.

-In addition, CWC 3 emphasizes Howard Gardner's Multiple Intelligence Theory, embracing the notion that an educated person in the 21st Century is one who has developed a broad range of skills and interests across each of Gardner's eight areas of intelligence.
+In addition, CWC 4 will emphasize Howard Gardner's Multiple Intelligence Theory, embracing the notion that an educated person in the 21st Century is one who has developed a broad range of skills and interests across each of Gardner's eight (8) areas of intelligence.